 Adaptive web design uses static layouts that, when loaded on different devices, will detect and load the appropriate layout or screen width for the particular device.
 The technical definition of an adaptive site is: sites that dynamically serve all devices on the same set of URLs, but each URL serves different HTML (and CSS) depending on whether the user agent is a desktop or a mobile device.

 Designed to recognize and load the appropriate screen size of roughly six common screen widths (320, 480, 760, 960, 1200, and 1600px or more depending on what devices your web analytics say is visiting your site), adaptive designs do force the designer to develop a specific design layout for each, but it also means each layout’s separate HTML and CSS codes must be maintained.
 Furthermore, extra work upon implementation is required to make sure that SEO, content, and links are working.
-This is why it might be a good idea to check out something like these Whitehat Search Engine Optimisation SEO Services Packages to give you a better idea of what to do for your business requirements that will guarantee you have a more responsive website that will help benefit your business in the long run.

 While designing at least six layouts does sound like more work, when compared to responsive design, the tradeoff is that adaptive design benefits tend to create a more seamless transition to the user’s specific device, as it gives the designer more control over content, typography, and layout.
 In addition, adaptive designs have fewer display and performance issues commonly linked to the improper use of media queries in responsive designs.
 And finally, adaptive designs are a great way to retrofit or make an existing site more mobile-friendly.